redside100/leetcode-civilization/README.md

 ## Tickets
 Tickets are the currency in LeetCode Civilization.
 You can gain tickets in a few ways:
 - Completing new questions on LeetCode and then using the `/sync` command to update your completed questions
-- Completing the LeetCode daily question by using the `/daily` command after solving the question (you can use `\sync` on this question if you haven't already solved it to double dip on points!)
+- Completing the LeetCode daily question by using the `/daily` command after solving the question (you can use `/sync` on this question if you haven't already solved it to double dip on points!)
 - Competing in LeetCode battles, this will be explained more later!

 ## Rank up